danielkiselev/Translator_OCaml/README.md

 # Translator_OCaml
 Translates a C program into assembly styled code.
 Essentially taking a normal C program and translating it into a smaller subset of C. The same project was done in both OCaml and in Python providing identical functionality.

+The scanner section was completed by Xinran He.
+The Translator and Parser were completed by Raul Rodriguez and I.

 ///////////////////////////////////////////////////////\\\\\\\\\\\\\\\\\\\\\\\\\\\
 To UofR Faculty/TA accusing me of breaking the academic honesty code section below: